 - Alternative test site

 Tests will be taken in a quiet, distraction reduced environment allowing the student an environment for better concentration.

 Student procedures to use testing accommodations

 Accommodated tests must be scheduled in advance.
 Test dates are usually specified in the class syllabus provided by the instructor.
 Neither the instructor nor the Accoessibility Specialist will remind a student of the need for a test accommodation.
 It is up to the student to use information provided by the instructor to make test accommodation requests every time they are desired.

 - Share your Accommodations Plan with your instructor early in the semester and discuss your intentions of using accommodations on your tests.

-- At least 3 days prior to your test please contact John Bjork, Accessibility Specialist, to schedule an appointment time to take the test.
+- At least 3 days prior to your test please contact Kerby Plante, Accessibility Specialist, to schedule an appointment time to take the test.